 March is Women’s History Month – a month dedicated to honoring and highlighting the contributions of women to history and society.
 In honor of that, I have some fantastic book recommendations for you to check out during the month of March!
 Each Wednesday throughout the month of March I will share a selected book on … Continue reading "Women’s History Month Book Recommendations 2021"

 In honor of Black History Month, I thought it would be fun to again recommend some favorite books that deal with civil rights and famous African Americans.
-Each Wednesday throughout the month of February I shared a selected book on our Build Your Library Facebook page.
-Here is the recap: 2/7/2018: My first book recommendation … Continue reading "Black History Month Book Recommendations 2018"
+Each Wednesday throughout the month of February I will share a selected book on our Build Your Library Facebook page from one on this list.
+Picture Books Schomburg: … Continue reading "Black History Month Book Recommendations 2021"